pedromoreira-estg/topics-REST/PITCHME.md

 * **P2.d)** **Hypermedia as the Engine of Application State** (HATEOAS)
  1. Clients deliver state via body contents, query-string parameters, request headers and the requested URI (the resource name).
  1. Services deliver state to clients via body content, response codes, and response headers.
- 1. (Hyper) Links to the resource or to related resopurces are provided.
+ 1. (Hyper) Links to the resource or to related resources are provided.

 #HSLIDE
 ####Guiding Principles of REST

 P2 **Uniform Interface**

-* When **REST** is used to design web services, the uniform interface is based on the contrained set of **HTTP** verbs.
+* When **REST** is used to design web services, the uniform interface is based on the constrained set of **HTTP** verbs.
 * Across the web, there are few fundamental operations over resources.
 HTTP provides four methods (***verbs***) that map to that basic operations:

- * Retrieve a representation of a resource:`HTTP GET` * Create a new resource: `HTTP PUT` to a new URI, or `HTTP POST` to an existing URI
+ * Retrieve a representation of a resource:`HTTP GET`
+ * Create a new resource: `HTTP PUT` to a new URI, or `HTTP POST` to an existing URI
- * Modify an existing resource: `HTTP PUT` to an existing URI * Delete an existing resource: `HTTP DELETE`
+ * Modify an existing resource: `HTTP PUT` to an existing URI
+ * Delete an existing resource: `HTTP DELETE`

 #HSLIDE
 ####Guiding Principles of REST